deprimus/Tale/SETUP.md

   <img src="public/setup/tale_dialog_canvas_animator_transition4.png" alt="Tale dialog canvas animator transition 4">
 </p>

+##### Avatar animations

+If you want to add animations to the avatar, add an Animator component to the avatar object, and repeat all of the steps above for that component.
+The only changes are the names of the states and transitions, which can be changed in the config file:

+- DIALOG_AVATAR_ANIMATOR_STATE_IN
+- DIALOG_AVATAR_ANIMATOR_STATE_OUT
+- DIALOG_AVATAR_ANIMATOR_TRIGGER_IN
+- DIALOG_AVATAR_ANIMATOR_TRIGGER_OUT
+- DIALOG_AVATAR_ANIMATOR_TRIGGER_NEUTRAL

+It's recommended to name the animations `DialogAvatarIn` and `DialogAvatarOut`.

 #### CTC Objects

 After the dialog content is written, the user has to click or press a button in order to advance the dialog.
 To indicate to the user to do so,